-Presumably for this reason, neither the MobileHelp Smart nor the Freedom Guardian have a fall detection algorithm feature built in to them.
+Presumably for this reason, the majority of these products do NOT have a fall detection algorithm feature built in to them.
 They rely on you to press the button to call for help.

 Apple Watch: A Fall Detection Algorithm that Works on the Wrist

 This is where the Apple Watch really stands out.

 To our knowledge, the Apple Watch 4 (running WatchOS5) was the first product to include a fall detection algorithm for a product to be worn on the wrist (3).
 This was a big milestone.

 If only the Apple Watch also allowed you to send alerts to a professional monitoring service (rather than just to 911), this product would actually check all our boxes for the ideal smartwatch as medical alert.

 For this article we have NOT set out to evaluate the perfection of the Apple Watch fall detection algorithm.
 Lots of journalists and reviewers have written about the product and this feature.
 We are not really sure how robust Apple’s algorithm is, and it is a hard thing to evaluate.
 However, Apple being Apple, we are inclined to think it is likely to be pretty good.